 Rachael Deagman works on late medieval and early modern British literature.
 Currently, she is revising a book chapter for a collected volume called _Rethinking the Secular in the Age of Shakespeare_.
 The chapter argues that Shakespeare and Fletcher's 'All is True' appropriates from the medieval morality play, 'The Castle of Perseverance,' a representation of penitence by means of a complex spatial hermeneutics that weds sacred and secular space.
 Her interdisciplinary book project, _Visualizing Virtue_, shows how architecture provides an unrecognized model of virtue formation in late medieval English literature; writers figure virtue, sin and salvation in spatial terms.

-medieval studies, medieval and early modern literature and culture, poetry, drama, visual studies, architectural history, religious studies
+medieval studies, Renaissance studies, Digital Humanities, poetry, drama, visual studies, architectural history, religious studies